operator-framework/operator-controller/README.md

 For a more complete overview of OLM v1 and how it differs from OLM v0, see our [overview](docs/project/olmv1_design_decisions.md).

+## Documentation

+The documentation currently lives at [website](https://operator-framework.github.io/operator-controller/).
+The source of the documentation exists in this repository, see [docs directory](docs/).

 ## Getting Started

-To get started with OLM v1, please see our [Getting Started](docs/getting-started/olmv1_getting_started.md) documentation.
+To get started with OLM v1, please see our [Getting Started](https://operator-framework.github.io/operator-controller/getting-started/olmv1_getting_started/) documentation.

 ## License